Welsh speaking is essential for this role

 - A clean driving licence

-- The ability to communicate fluently in Welsh would help with this role.
+The ability to communicate fluently in Welsh is essential for this role.

 Potential Apprentices need to have a proven interest and a desire to make their mark in the creative and digital industries in Wales.